Dear Teachers of Chinese ELLs or Emergent Bilinguals:

 Dear Teachers of Chinese ELLs:

-I am offering the Dim Sum Warriors app and its bilingual stories about super cute dumplings to classrooms that serve Chinese ELLs.
+I am offering the Dim Sum Warriors WEB APP and its bilingual stories about super cute dumplings to classrooms that serve Chinese ELLs.

 These are stories the whole class can read in English, and which the ELL students can read in both English and Chinese.